Contains the active ingredient trastuzumab emtansine (rch)

 first telling your doctor or consulting with a pharmacist.

 Be careful driving or operating machinery until you know how Kadcyla affects you.

 It is not known whether Kadcyla may affect your ability to drive or operate machinery.

-If you experience infusion-related reactions, such as flushing, shivering fits, fever,
+If you experience infusion-related reactions, such as flushing, shivering episodes,

-trouble breathing, low blood pressure or a rapid heartbeat, do not drive and use machines
+fever, trouble breathing, low blood pressure or a rapid heartbeat, do not drive and

 Tell your doctor as soon as possible if you do not feel well while you are receiving